This article may contain compensated links. See our full disclosure here

 Want to buy Little Passports?

-Head over to the Little Passports site where they often run promotions particularly on their 12-month subscriptions.
+My tip is to head over to the Little Passports site where they often run promotions particularly on their 12-month subscriptions.
 The company also makes similar travel subscription boxes for older age groups.
+Here is the pricing for the Early Explorers box so you can see that buying a year upfront is more cost effective in the long term.

 |12 month subscription||6 month subscription||Monthly subscription||>> More info|